Aberforth Smaller Companies Trust Plc - Transaction in Own Shares | MarketScreener

 Market Purchase by the Company of its own Ordinary Shares

-The Board of Aberforth Smaller Companies Trust plc (“ASCoT”) hereby gives notification that, pursuant to the authority granted at the Annual General Meeting of the Company held on 2 March 2021 to make market purchases of the Company’s own shares, a market purchase of 10,000 Ordinary shares of the Company was made on 14 February 2022, at a price of 1398.0000p per share.
+The Board of Aberforth Smaller Companies Trust plc (“ASCoT”) hereby gives notification that, pursuant to the authority granted at the Annual General Meeting of the Company held on 2 March 2021 to make market purchases of the Company’s own shares, a market purchase of 70,000 Ordinary shares of the Company was made on 16 February 2022, at a price of 1413.4286p per share.

 For further information contact: Michael Campbell, Aberforth Partners LLP,